microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeployment/README.md

 ### Troubleshooting :

+- **Get debug logs to diagnose problems**
+    Start by looking at the logs in your completed build/release.
+If they don't provide enough detail, you can make them more verbose:
+    * On the Variables tab, add system.debug and set it to true.
+    * Queue the Build/Release

 - **Unable to connect to master or target server ‘xyz’.
 You must have a user with the same password in master or target server ‘xyz’.**
     * Possible cause of failure include connection failures :
         * Check if any firewall rules are preventing the connection.